Symrise bids to acquire French food ingredient maker Diano

 Symrise CEO Heinz Juergen Bertram said: "We believe that a multiple of around 14 times EBITDA (2013) represents an attractive valuation, given the quality of Diana's product and customer base, its high-margin characteristics, and the future growth prospects of the business."

-Symrise said the acquisition was expected to be fully EPS-accretive from 2015 onwards and that it expected to finalize it in the third quarter of this year.
+Symrise said the acquisition was expected to be fully EPS-accretive from 2015 onwards and that it expected to finalise it in the third quarter of this year.

 The proposed transaction is subject to consultation with the workers' council and to antitrust clearance, it added.